 1. Complete an application

-In order to complete a skills assessment, you must submit an Application for initial assessment of overseas qualified dental practitioner form to the ADC.
-The form can be downloaded here.
+To complete a skills assessment, you need to submit an Application for initial assessment of overseas qualified practitioner form.

 Once your application form and supporting documentation are received, you will be assigned an ADC reference number.
 You should include your reference number whenever you contact the ADC.